lycantropos/consensual/README.md

-We can also replace builtin `consensual.raft.communication` communication layer with another one (like [`consensual_http`](https://pypi.org/project/consensual-http/) which is built on top of HTTP) and usage patterns may change too.
+We can also replace builtin `consensual.raft.communication` communication layer with another one (like [`consensual_http`](https://pypi.org/project/consensual-http/) which is built on top of HTTP), usage patterns may change as a result.

 Development
 -----------